jingyitang826/rfid-cocktail-bot/README.md

 ## System Architecture

 - **RFID Tokens**: Represent individual drink ingredients.
-- **LED Display Module (Input)**: Shows selected ingredients, confirmed order number, and the status of drink placements.
+- **Ordering Station (Input)**: Shows selected ingredients, confirmed order number, and the status of drink placements.
+- **Pick-Up Station (Output)**: Shows the free output spaces, the order number, and placement.
 - **UR Cobot**: Executes drink delivery actions.
 - **JavaScript Server**: Implements and handles CPEE process endpoints, acting as a communication bridge between the CPEE engine and the hardware interface layer.
 - **CPEE Process Engine**: Manages the process workflow and communicates with the server via HTTP requests.